Subscribe today for more stories, tips, and updates.

 10 Comments

-While the number of lawn mower accidents that happen are relatively small, the severity of the injuries are often catastrophic.
-The good news is that the majority of them can be prevented with a few safety measures.
-Here are some tips to help keep your loved ones safe:
+While the number of lawn mower accidents that happen is relatively small compared to other types of injuries, the severity of the injuries is often catastrophic.
+The good news is that most of these injuries can be prevented with a few safety measures.

 • Push Mower: Age 12 or older